timescale/docs/use-timescale/migration/timescaledb-backfill.md

   The tables to be included in the stage can be controlled by providing filtering options:

-  `--filter`: This option accepts a schema-qualified hypertable or continuous aggregate view name, and stages only objects which match the filter.
-The filter can be a regex, which is evaluated in the database by PostgreSQL's regex engine.
+  `--filter`: this option accepts a schema-qualified hypertable or continuous aggregate view name, and stages only objects which match the filter.
+The filter can be a regular expression, which is evaluated in the database by PostgreSQL's regular expression engine.

   By default, the filter includes only the matching objects, and does not concern itself with dependencies between objects.
 This is problematic for